Buy 3D Scanner: Which one fits my application?

-Do not focus on the latest, most advanced 3D scanner.
+Do not concentrate on the latest, most modern 3D scanner.
 This one can probably do many things relatively well, but nothing perfect.
-Also what you don't need, but are willing to pay for.
+Even what you don't need, but are willing to pay for.
 Think about which one is best suited for your company goals.

 From large objects and rooms to small, complex and highly detailed objects.
 The possibilities are boundless.

 Do you develop models based on scans of a living object (e.g. a person)?
 In this case you need a high scanning speed to correct errors of movements.